Digital Version

 Cost: What are you spending on printing, supplies, and maintenance?
 Are these costs being tracked or recovered?

-Understanding your mix of MFDs and SFPs, their locations, and any special use cases will help you pinpoint areas for improvement and potential savings.
+Understanding your mix of MFDs and SFPs, their locations, and any special use cases will help you pinpoint areas for improvement and where you can save money.

 Lock It Down: Secure Print and Scan Solutions